Elinor Florence, Author

 Large circular dreamcatcher adorned with feathers and beads hangs from wall of log cabin.

-Eileen thought the antlers went with my cabin.
-I think they add a certain panache!
+I think the antlers add a certain panache!

 Large pair of snowy white moose antlers sit on the wooden deck of a golden-hued log cabin, illuminated with sunshine.